 It is not possible to connect EF-S lenses for smaller APS-C sized sensors to cameras with a 36 mm sensor and EF mount.
 This is due to the more protruding rear element of these lenses, which could come in contact with the mirror.
 You can also connect these lenses to the EOS R with the RF - EF adapters.

 Adapters are now three.
 The first, basic, is only used to connect the EF lenses to the R camera.
 It is bundled with camera, which is good.
 An interesting option is the second version with the control ring.
 That's why you can use this new, handy feature with EF lenses.
-The third, drop-in adapter, allows insert a circular filter into itself and so have eg. a polarizing filter available for lenses, that are otherwise impossible due to a very convex front element (for instance Canon EF 11-24 mm F4 L USM).
+The third, with drop-in filter holder, allows insert a circular filter into itself and so have eg. a polarizing filter available for lenses, that are otherwise impossible due to a very convex front element (for instance Canon EF 11-24mm F 4 L USM).
 The manufacturer says, that if we do not use the filter in the adapter, at least a clear filter must be inserted in the holder.
 This also offers an interesting option of practical protection of the image sensor from dust when using EF lenses only.
-In short, let the adapter fitted with this clear filter and clean it only.
+In short, let the adapter fitted with this clear filter and clean only it.